TheCrimsonNeV0/JavaChess/README.md

   - Figuring out how we program the king, en passant and pawn promotion in

 ## To do:
-  - GUI is broken as fuck someone needs to fix it
+  - GUI is broken and someone needs to fix it
   - The gameplay is not turn based at all
 ###Known gui issues:
   - Chess pieces flickering